iltuoconsulenteit/DocCropper/README.md

 ### Optional PDF Signing

-DocCropper can apply a personal signature in two ways:
+DocCropper can apply a personal signature in several ways:

-1. **Image Stamp** – Use the action menu below each processed page and choose `Sign` to upload and position a signature image.
+1. **Image Stamp** – Use the action menu below each processed page and choose `Sign` to upload a signature image.
 White backgrounds are automatically removed.
+   Alternatively, press **Draw signature** to handwrite your signature with a mouse or touch device.
+Clear and reuse the drawing until satisfied.
    Drag the previewed stamp on the page canvas, adjust its scale, then press **Add** to queue it for that page.
 Use **Save** to embed the placed stamps or **Discard** to cancel.
 You may add multiple signatures to any page before exporting the final PDF.
    Each new stamp is offset slightly so it doesn’t hide the previous one by default.
 2. **Remote Digital Signing** – Set `DOCROPPER_REMOTE_SIGN_CMD` to an external signing command (e.g. an Aruba Sign script).
 After creating the PDF, press **Remote Sign** to apply the digital signature to the entire document.

 Alternatively, you may set `DOCROPPER_SIGN_CERT` and `DOCROPPER_SIGN_PASSWORD` to automatically apply a local PKCS#12 certificate.